byronwall/byronwall.github.io/_posts/2015-06-15-html-css-javascript.md

 ---
 published: true
-title: HTML / CSS / JavaScript
+title: HTML / CSS / JavaScript Projects
 layout: post
 category: project
 ---

 ## Web work
-This is a rough summary of the variou web based projects that I have completed over the years.
+This is a rough summary of the various web based projects that I have completed over the years.
 I have a passion for trying out whatever new technology is out there.
 Usually a new framework or library makes a previous project much more doable, and it's a good excuse to finish a project and learn something new.

 My major web project was the runnDAILY website which is written up elsewhere.
 These other projects focused on other aspects of web development.